Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

-Figure \ref{fig:dispersion}(a) shows that the proposed complete factorizations are able to almost perfectly reconstruct the relative ranking between the joint actions, meaning that these architectures can be reliably used for decision making.
-Moreover, the ones using the factored $Q$-function (F2C and F3C in the plot) are also able to produce a generally good approximation of the various reward components (expressed by the value of the bars), while those based on the mixture of experts produce a less precise reconstruction: the joint optimization of the former gives an advantage in this kind of extremely coordinated problems.
-Smaller factorizations, like the random pairings, are not sufficient to correctly represent this function, probably because a higher degree of connection is required to represent coordination.
+Smaller factorizations, like the random pairings, are not sufficient to correctly represent this function, probably because a higher degree of connection is required to achieve good coordination.
 Figure \ref{fig:dispersion}(b) is similar but in this case the reconstruction is less accurate and the values of the bars are quite different from those of the original one.
-This is possibly due to the sparsity of the reward function, requiring the networks to correctly approximate quite different values with the same output components.
-In this case, the sparseness of the reward function fools the representations into being similar to those of the non-sparse version.
+This is possibly due to the sparsity of the function, requiring the networks to correctly approximate quite different values with the same output components.
+In this case, the sparsity of the function to represent fools the representations into being similar to those of the non-sparse version.